MathieuTuli/autoHyper/Usage.md

 ---
 **yaml identifier: init_lr**

 Initial learning rate for the optimizer method.
-Note that specifying 'auto' will run the AutoLR algorithm to determine the optimal initial learning rate.
+Note that specifying 'auto' will run the autoHyper algorithm to determine the optimal initial learning rate.

 #### Early Stopping Threshold ####